 - From the home page click on the Benefits tab.

 - Next, click on the enroll button.

 - Scroll down and find the benefit that you want to signup for.
 Click on the Learn More button.

 - Once you get to that page you will might have to scroll down a bit, but you will have a green button appear that says “Enroll Now”.
 For the Dining Credit, that’s all you will need to do, but for the Airline Fee Credit you are going to have to select which airline you would like the benefit attached too (Another downside to American Expresses benefit vs. Chase or Citi).
 Note: I’m already enrolled, as designated by the Green Check Mark/Southwest & AirTran Label.
 You won’t see that until you enroll.
 The green box will appear below the second paragraph.

 - Now click back to the benefits page and enroll for the other benefit.

 ***Update 11/30/2018: I decided to call AMEX, using the number on the back of my card, a few days after writing my post.
 I asked if they would back date the Airline Fee Credit since I had the $100 Southwest charge posted on 11/10.
 After being transferred twice, back to the original department, the representative had no trouble adding the credit onto the account.

-The American Express Airline Fee Credit and Dining Credit will enable you to get $220 ($320 for the first year) in value back from your $250 annual fee.
+The American Express Airline Fee Credit and Dining Credit will enable you to get $220 ($320 for the first year) in value back from the $250 annual fee on the American Express Gold Card.
 Although it is a shame that these benefits aren’t added for you automatically the signup process only takes a few minutes if you know where to look.

 Now off to buy another Southwest gift card!